-The following connectors support pass-through authentication using the AuthenticateOp interface ☐ by default:
+The following connectors support pass-through authentication using the AuthenticateOp interface by default:

-- LDAP connector
+- LDAP connector □

 - CSV file connector □

 - Database Table connector □

 - Microsoft Graph API Java connector □

-- Scripted SQL connector □
+- Scripted SQL connector

-All Scripted Groovy -based connectors are capable of pass-through authentication if the AuthenticateScript.groovy script is implemented, but the only default implementation is the ScriptedSQL connector.
-For more information, refer to Authenticate script and Authenticate operation.
+All Scripted Groovy \Box -based connectors are capable of pass-through authentication if the AuthenticateScript.groovy script is implemented, but the only default implementation is the ScriptedSQL connector.
+Learn more in Authenticate script \Box and Authenticate operation \Box .